operates as an open, transparent, collaborative

 >> HOW IS CANPESC GOVERNED?

 CanPESC is a permanent group within PESC, ultimately governed by the PESC Board of Directors.
 CanPESC encourages active participation and diverse membership across Canada.
-It is semi-autonomous, reporting directly to the PESC Board of Director and is responsible for its overall activities, communications, meetings, and outreach.
+It is semi-autonomous, sets its own agenda and is responsible for its overall activities, communications, meetings, and outreach.
 CanPESC Co-Chairs are from PESC Member organizations and appointed by the PESC Board of Directors.

 >> THE CURRENT STATUS OF CANPESC?